 Support organisations

-• Sheffield Autistic Society is a local charity for people with autism (including Asperger’s syndrome) and their families.
-They provide support and information and campaign for a better world for Sheffield people with autism and Asperger’s syndrome.
+Sheffield Autistic Society is a local charity for people with autism and their families.
+They provide support and information and campaign for a better world for autistic people in Sheffield. philcooney99@yahoo.co.uk

-• Sheffield Down Syndrome Support Group (SHEDS) is a support group for families who have a child with Down Syndrome and live in and around Sheffield.
+Sheffield Down Syndrome Support Group (SHEDS) is a support group for families who have a child with Down Syndrome and live in and around Sheffield.
 Their aim is for families to provide advice, support and friendship to each other and to exchange information on how to best support their children.
+They run monthly coffee mornings at The Burton Street Foundation and a weekly baby and toddler group in Greenhill. downsyndromesheffield@gmail.com

 Sheffield City Council services: